jaquerinte/caravel_radiation_harden/README.md

 ## **ECC Implementation**
 For the   of the code we use [Hamming code](https://en.wikipedia.org/wiki/Hamming_code#:~:text=In%20computer%20science%20and%20telecommunication,without%20detection%20of%20uncorrected%20errors.) for the implementation or the parity bits and correction.
 In this particularly case is implemented with 6 bits inside of the register (positions 1,2,4,8,16,32) and a extra bit at the last position of the 2 bit error detection.

+## **Triple Redundancy Implementation**
+The triple redundancy is implemented using the same registers that are been use for the ECC memory.
+The main issue of using this is the reduction in the space available for registers.
+But triple redundancy and standard ECC register can be use at the same time.
+Maintaining the consistency and witch registers are use and is witch mode each register is bee use is a job of the user.

+In the chip can be at maximum of 8 triple redundancy registers and 8 ECC registers can be use at the same time.

+The registers that can be use for triple redundancy are:
+- 00
+- 04
+- 08
+- 12
+- 16
+- 20
+- 24
+- 28

+When one of this triple redundancy only a set of registers for ECC can be use.
+The registers that can be use when one of triple redundancy is use is:
+- 00 ⟶ ECC register available 3
+- 04 ⟶ ECC register available 7
+- 08 ⟶ ECC register available 11
+- 12 ⟶ ECC register available 15
+- 16 ⟶ ECC register available 19
+- 20 ⟶ ECC register available 23
+- 24 ⟶ ECC register available 27
+- 28 ⟶ ECC register available 31

 ## **Block Description**
 The main code part is in the ecc_registers folder inside of the rtl folder.
 The user_proj.v contains only the connections to connect the project wrapper with the register file.
 The module works in a black box manner, the values are inserted to the module and you can ask for a value inside of the memory and the output is the value requested with a status signal that tells if the value is correct without modifications, the value has been corrected or if the value data is invalid.
 Is important to notice that if more that two bits are flip in the register value the system can not reliable determine if the value is incorrect.